Login/Register

 K9LA

-This month’s meeting is scheduled to convene at Covington.
-COVID‑19 Rules apply.
-This meeting was available on-line via Zoom.
+This month’s meeting convened at Covington.
+COVID-19 Rules applied.
+This meeting was also available on-line via Zoom.
 Carl Luetzelschwab, K9LA, presents short takes on three topics:

 Carl's presentation is available on-line.
 For the April meeting, a complimentary dinner shall be catered by China Wok of Sunnyvale.
 Food will be ready by 7PM.
 Come early while the food is hot.
 Menu includes: